A Peaceful Self-Guided Walk in Singapore’s Botanic Gardens (via Napier Gate)

 Look for the swans from Amsterdam; they are monogamous, choosing a partner for life.
 At the path’s end, turn right and continue straight to the mural, passing a small stream on your left.

-2. The mural “Our heritage rainforest”
+2. The mural “Our Heritage Rainforest”

 10 Perfect Places to Enjoy Nature in the Botanic Gardens